Family-contact alarms: how they compare with monitored alarms

-If you're short on time, this table highlights the key differences between the main types of personal alarms and emergency devices.
+If you're short on time, this table shows the key differences between family-contact alarms, monitored alarms and mobile phones in an emergency.

 There are two main types of panic buttons: